BO

 Helado de Canela (Cinnamon Ice Cream)

-A popular Bolivian ice cream flavor with a distinct cinnamon taste.
+A popular Bolivian ice cream flavor with a distinct cinnamon taste, often sold by street vendors.

 vegetarianContains: Dairy